93% of website visitors do not return

 So why is it that you don’t have this yet?

 Even if you don’t run Google AdWords (Ads) or have an SEO campaign running, you need to find the best approach to convert your old website visitors.
-If your website is structured well you can do amazing things with it.
-To be fair if you never set up an AdWords Campaign setting up a more advanced remarketing campaign might be a better approach.
+If your website is structured well, you can do amazing things with it.
+To be fair, if you never set up an AdWords Campaign setting up a more advanced remarketing campaign might be a better approach.
 Then, move on to do the Google AdWords and Facebook Ads.

-Have it Done For You
+Done for You